stape-io/template-changes-shared-workflows/README.md

 ## Github Variables and Secrets Required

 These workflows require the following GitHub variables and secrets to be set at the organization level.
-They are already set by Ops Team.

 | Type         	| Name                   	|
 |--------------	|------------------------	|